Polynomial-time quantum algorithm for solving the hidden subgroup problem: The hidden subgroup problem

-This can be achieved by using an oracle that recognizes whether the integer $ h_{k}$ is larger or less than $v_{i}$.
-It is a comparison logic circuitry and can be implemented efficiently on a quantum computer~\cite[p264]{nc}~ \cite{durr, bari, grandunif}.
-We construct the intermediate Hamiltonians $ H_{i}$ as in Eq.~($3$) to form a Hamiltonian evolution path for running the algorithm.
-The number of states associated with the integers that are less than or equal to $v_{i}$ in the $i$th step is $N_{i}$ as in Eq.~($5$), and the ratio $N_{i}/N_{i-1}\approx 1/2$.
-Therefore the state of the hidden subgroup $|K\rangle $ can be obtained in $m$ steps by applying our algorithm.
-The total runtime of the algorithm for solving the HSP scales as $ O(\log |G|)$.
+This can be achieved by using an oracle that recognizes whether the eigenvalue $h_{k}$ of a state is larger or less than a threshold value $ v_{i} $.
+It is a comparison logic circuitry and can be implemented efficiently on a quantum computer~\cite[p.264]{nc}~\cite{durr, bari, grandunif}.
+The CBS associated with integers that are less than or equal to $ v_{i}$ form a set $\Pi _{i}$ with size $N_{i}$.
+They have the nested structure as $\Pi _{m}\subset \Pi _{m-1}\subset \cdots \subset \Pi _{1}$, and the ratio $N_{i}/N_{i-1}\approx 1/2$, the set $\Pi _{m}$ contains the CBS that correspond to the integer $h_{1}$.
+Then we construct the intermediate Hamiltonians $H_{i}$ as shown in Eq.~($3$) and run the algorithm to obtain the state $|K\rangle $ in $m$ steps.
+The total runtime of the algorithm for solving the HSP scales as $O(\log |G|)$.

-We have applied the algorithm for solving the Deutsch-Jozsa problem~\cite {wyx}.
-In the following, we use the algorithm to solve the Simon's problem that belongs to the Abelian HSP, and the GIP and the poly($n$)-unique shortest vector problem~(SVP) that can be reduced to the non-Abelian HSP of the symmetric group and the dihedral group, respectively.
+In the following, we apply the algorithm for solving Simon's problem that belongs to the Abelian HSP, and the GIP and the poly($n$)-unique SVP that are reduced to the non-Abelian HSP of the symmetric group and the dihedral group, respectively.
+The factoring problem, the discrete logarithm problem, the period-finding problem and the order-finding problem are solved in the same way~(see appendix).